volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 Object-oriented programming is centered around class definition, object instantiation, state mutation and method invocation operations.
-All these operations are expressed in object-oriented languages using statements.
-A **statement** is a description of an operation that usually implies **state mutation** and does not return any value.
-Object-oriented program consists of a **sequence of statements** that are executed in order.
-Statements mutate program state during program execution.
-The sequence of state mutating statements lead to the final result of a program.
+All these operations are expressed in object-oriented languages using statements. **Statement** is a description of an operation that usually implies **state mutation** and does not return any value.
+An object-oriented program consists of a **sequence of statements** that are executed in order.
+Statements mutate the program state during the program execution.
+The sequence of state mutating statements lead to the final result of the program.

 The effect of statement execution is state mutation.
-Statement does not return any value but depends on program environment and mutates program state.
+Statement does not return any value but depends on the program environment and mutates the program state.
 In the following examples the state mutation nature of statements is demonstrated.

 **Assignment statement** updates a variable with a new value and may return the assigned value: